Greenhouses Gardening: Easy Tips for Beginners

 You can also use wooden planks for flooring, but a simple dirt floor works equally as well.

-Again, be careful with any type of treated lumber in or near your greenhouse if you are considering selling any of your produce as organic.
+Be cautious with treated lumber in or near your greenhouse if you want to sell your produce as organic.

 COST:

-The least expensive way to go is to simply secure the greenhouse directly to the ground with rebar or some type of tie-downs.
+The cheapest way to set up a greenhouse is to anchor it directly to the ground using rebar or tie-downs.

 Concrete floors, cinder block foundations, and beam foundations may work well for you, but make sure to figure in the cost of the materials and labor.
 If you have materials on hand, then a permanent foundation may work out well.